zonghhh/inelegance/README.md

-This will be incredibly inelegant, i'm rebuilding my entire nixos configuration using flake-parts...
-Heavy inspiration/copying/fork from/of Doc-Steve and Nixy.
+This will be incredibly inelegant, i'm rebuilding my entire nixos configuration using flake-parts... heavy inspiration/copying/fork from/of Doc-Steve and Nixy.

 Folder naming: `[N]` NixOS, `[H]` home-manager, `[NH]` both.